 - Effective up until September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes).
-Effective with September 2020 review, not belonging to the Aerospace or Defense ICB. - Effective with September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (50201010, 50201020 ICB codes). - Global Standards: Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS). - Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - Controversial Weapons: Not involved in Controversial Weapons activities, as identified by Sustainalytics.
+Effective with September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (50201010, 50201020 ICB codes). - Global Standards: Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS). - Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - Controversial Weapons: Not involved in Controversial Weapons activities, as identified by Sustainalytics.
 The following weapons are considered controversial: anti-personnel mines, biological and chemical weapons, cluster weapons, depleted uranium, nuclear weapons and white phosphorus weapons.
-The criteria for involvement are: - " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Not have any Product Involvement in the following areas 58:
+The criteria for involvement are: - " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Not have any Product Involvement in the following areas58:

-">25% revenues from the production of adult entertainment and/or owns/operates adult entertainment establishments
+- ">25% revenues from the production of adult entertainment and/or owns/operates adult entertainment establishments - >>25% revenues from the distribution of adult entertainment materials

-">25% revenues from manufacturing specialized equipment used exclusively for gambling